-i.
+- i.
 Termination by CMS.
-If CMS determines, at its sole discretion, that the State has not successfully implemented a required CAP or complied with an alternative CMS-provided corrective action in the time period specified in section 21.c or otherwise specified in this Agreement, CMS may immediately terminate this Agreement.
-CMS may also immediately or with advance notice terminate this Agreement if it determines, at its sole discretion, that there is no entity eligible under Section 8 to participate in the Model in a manner consistent with the elements, parameters, and scope of the Model as set forth in this Agreement.
+If CMS determines, at its sole discretion, that the State has not successfully implemented a required CAP or complied with an alternative CMS-provided corrective action in the time period specified in section 21.c or otherwise specified in this Agreement, CMS may immediately terminate this Agreement. - ii.

-- ii.
 Termination by the State.
-The State may terminate this Agreement at any time for any reason with at least 180 calendar days written advance notice to CMS.
+The State may terminate this Agreement at any time for any reason with at least 180 calendar days written advance notice to CMS. - iii.

-- iii.
 Survival.
 Termination of this Agreement shall not affect the rights and obligations of the parties accrued prior to the effective date of the termination or expiration of this Agreement, except as provided in this Agreement.
 The rights and duties under the following sections of this Agreement shall survive its termination and apply thereafter:

 - a.
 Section 15 (Data Sharing)

 - b.
 Section 17 (Model Evaluation)

 - c.
 Section 18 (CMS Monitoring of Model)

 - d.
 Section 19 (Maintenance of Records)

 - g.
 Termination under Section 1115A(b)(3)(B).
 CMS may terminate this Agreement immediately if the Secretary makes findings under Section 1115A(b)(3)(B) of the Act requiring the termination of the Model.

-h.
+- h.
 Federal Government Enforcement.

 - i.
-Nothing contained in this Agreement is intended or shall be construed as a waiver by the United States Department of Justice, the Internal Revenue Service, the Federal Trade Commission, HHS Office of the Inspector General (OIG), or CMS, of any right to institute any proceeding or action for violations of any statutes, rules or regulations administered by the federal government, or to prevent or limit the rights of the federal government to obtain relief under any other federal statutes or regulations, or on account of any violation of this Agreement or any other provision of law. - ii.
+Nothing contained in this Agreement is intended or shall be construed as a waiver by the United States Department of Justice, the Internal Revenue Service, the Federal Trade Commission, HHS Office of the Inspector General (OIG), or CMS, of any right to institute any proceeding or action for violations of any statutes, rules or regulations administered by the federal government, or to prevent or limit the rights of the federal government to obtain relief under any other federal statutes or regulations, or on account of any violation of this Agreement or any other provision of law.

+- ii.
 This Agreement shall not be construed to bind any federal government agency except CMS, and this Agreement binds CMS only to the extent provided herein.
 The failure by CMS to require performance of any provision shall not affect CMS's right to require performance at any time thereafter, nor shall a waiver of any breach or default of this Agreement constitute a waiver of any subsequent breach or default or a waiver of the provision itself.
 None of the provisions of this Agreement limit or restrict the OIG's authority to audit, evaluate, investigate, or inspect the State, Vermont hospitals, Vermont providers, Vermont suppliers, or individuals or entities performing functions or services related to activities under this Agreement.

-iii.
+- iii.
 CMS provides no opinion on the legality of any contractual or financial arrangement that the State or a Vermont ACO has proposed, implemented or documented.
 The receipt by CMS of any such documents in the course of the application process or otherwise shall not be construed as a waiver or a modification of any applicable laws, rules or regulations and will not preclude CMS, HHS, or the OIG, a law enforcement agency, or any other federal or state agency from enforcing any and all applicable laws, rules and regulations.